 - is the spouse or financial dependent of, a full-time member of the U.S. Armed Forces, residing or stationed in Maryland, or whose home of residency is Maryland.

 How to File a Petition

 Once initial residency has been determined and the student has begun classes at UMBC, changes can be requested through a petition process.
 A Residency Petition form must be completed and submitted to the Registrar’s Office.
-Submissions must be made in person, by mail or via my UMBC Help (faxes will not be accepted) by the last date of late registration in the semester .
+Submissions must be made in person, by mail (faxes will not be accepted) by the last date of late registration in the semester .
 Financially dependent students must have their petition signed by their parent/guardian/spouse and notarized (notary services are available at the University Center 1st Floor Mail Office).
 Petitions must be filed by the term’s last day of late registration.
 Petitions are only considered valid if the student is enrolled for the term for which the petition is being submitted.

 How to Appeal the Petition Decision

 - A student whose Petition for in-state reclassification has been denied may appeal that decision to the Campus Classification Officer.
 This request must be received no later than fifteen (15) working days from the date of the Residency Evaluator’s written denial of the Petition.
 Failure to appeal within fifteen (15) working days will mean that the Residency Evaluator’s decision is final and no appeal will be reviewed, no secondary decision will be made, and the denial will be maintained until the student files another petition.